xuchen66/sphinx-emdocs/source/serialem-note-more-about-XY-position.rst

 2. If offset is more than 200um, it most likely needs High-def Mag calibration.
 With this, system dynamically interpolates the stage shift matrix which is calibrated using near-focus condition.
 This makes stage movement much more accurate and robust.

 3. If possible, use whole image as template instead of sub-area.
-Using sub-area is a quick workaround for a grid which has periodic feature and 5-point way of picking points might be not very accurate due to local geometry variation.
+Using sub-area sush as a single hole is a quick workaround for a grid which has periodic feature and 5-point way of picking points might be not very accurate due to local geometry variation.